Draft Brexit Deal Clears First Hurdle With Cabinet Support

 "It's a poor deal.
 It's a bad deal.
 It's a deal that [May] said she'd never accept," Sammy Wilson, the DUP's Brexit spokesperson, told the BBC on Wednesday.
 "And I think that when it comes to the House of Commons, she's going to find that there are many people who share that view."

 The draft has also come in for criticism from some of the more usual suspects — May's rivals in the Labour Party and Scottish First Minister Nicola Sturgeon, both of whom had campaigned to remain in the EU.
-In this case, Sturgeon's complaint is the opposite of the one voiced by the DUP: She's upset with Scotland's greater distance from the EU.
+In this case, Sturgeon's complaint is the opposite of the one voiced by the DUP: She is upset with Scotland's greater distance from the EU.

 "It would take Scotland out of the single market, which would be bad enough in and of itself, but it would do so while leaving us competing for investment and jobs with a Northern Ireland that would effectively be staying in the single market," Sturgeon told British broadcaster ITV.
 "That would be the worst of all possible worlds."

-Note: A previous version of this story incorrectly spelled Leo Varadkar's last name as Veradkar.